-The May Plan also includes a number of new programmatic initiatives, such as expansion of full-day prekindergarten and after-school programs (funded from the largest increase in State education aid in eight years), efforts to reduce and prevent homelessness, and an expansion of the capital program to fund a new affordable housing program and to reduce school overcrowding.
-In addition, City-funded staffing will increase by 4,300 employees during fiscal years 2014 and 2015 to reach 260,265 employees, still below the prerecession peak.
+The June Plan also includes a number of new programmatic initiatives.
+These include an expansion of full-day prekindergarten and after-school programs for middle-school students (funded from the largest increase in State education aid in eight years).
+City-funded initiatives include efforts to reduce and prevent homelessness; a pilot program to offer free lunch for middle-school students; and an expansion of the capital program to fund a new affordable housing program and to reduce school overcrowding.